malocclusion teeth

 Protective Gear During Sports:

 If you are someone who plays sports regularly, then you should consider wearing a mouthguard and headgear.
-They help protect teeth from trauma and prevent injuries that could hurt your jaws.
+They help protect teeth from trauma and prevent injuries that could hurt your jaws or result in lost teeth.

 Individuals who have mild Malocclusion do not really require treatment.
 They can manage their day-to-day activities without any problem.
 Talk to an orthodontist or dentist who is experienced in treating tooth and jaw alignment problems.
 They will decide if treatment is required or not.